-5. Find a place in the musical triangle where the addition works and write out the corresponding musical palindromes.
-Can you see how to create a palindrome in the lower row using the ones above?
-You can also fill in Figure 3.5.
+- 5. Find a place in the musical triangle where the addition pattern works and write out the corresponding musical palindromes.
+Can you see how to create a palindrome in the lower row using the rows above?
+You can also fill in Figure 3.6. - 6.
+Now try a place where the addition does not work.
+Write out the corresponding musical palindromes.
+Can you see what happens?
+You can also fill in Figure 3.7.